 Procedures for Inspections and Testing

-The testing and inspection of Dwelling Units for minimum rated features shall be conducted in compliance with the procedures for conducting home energy Ratings contained in the RESNET MINHERS Standards.
+Testing and inspection of Dwelling Units for minimum rated features shall be conducted in compliance with the procedures for conducting home energy Ratings contained in the RESNET MINHERS Standards.

 606.1 Sample Set

 A group of Dwelling Units at the same stage of construction (e.g. pre-drywall, final) within a 90-day period that the sampling rate is applied to.